gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 ## For ESP32

-This device supports Over-The-Air (OTA) updates for firmware, meaning you will need to utilize a desktop web browser from a computer (not a mobile device) and the built-in WiFi access point provided by the controller. **However, the software which enables the WiFi access point isn't yet loaded so you'll need to follow a specific process for the initial upload to your device.**
+This device supports Over-The-Air (OTA) updates for firmware, meaning you will need to utilize a desktop web browser from a computer (not a mobile device) and the built-in WiFi access point provided by the controller (prefix: "ProtonPack_"). **However, the software which enables the WiFi access point isn't yet loaded so you'll need to follow a specific process for the initial upload to your device.**

 **Troubleshooting:** If your ESP32 controller does not appear as a serial device it may be required to install a driver for the "CP210x USB to UART Bridge" onto your computer.
 A driver for Windows and macOS is available [via Silicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) and has proved useful.